ibm-cloud-docs/Cloudant/api/advanced.md

 <!--

-### Example request to get server meta information, by using Javascript
+See the following example request to get server meta information by using Javascript:

 ```javascript
 var nano = require('nano');